percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

-When an EKTKey is received and processed successfully, the recipient MUST respond with an Ack handshake message as described in Section 7 of [@!I-D.ietf-tls-dtls13].
+When an EKTKey is received and processed successfully, the recipient MUST respond with an Ack handshake message as described in Section 7 of [@I-D.ietf-tls-dtls13].
+The EKTKey message and Ack must be retransmitted following the rules in Secton 4.2.4 of [@RFC6347].

+  Note: To be clear, EKT can be used with versions of DTLS prior to 1.3.
+The only difference is that in a pre-1.3 TLS stacks will not have built-in support for generating and processing Ack messages.

 If an EKTKey message is received that cannot be processed, then the recipient MUST respond with an appropriate DTLS alert.

 ## Offer/Answer Considerations